 - NO EXPERIENCE NEEDED - SIGN UP NOW

-Note: In the time we have been hosting these events we have raised thousands for charity and have never had any injuries.
-We pride ourself on safety and peoples experience.
+Note: We pride ourself on safety and peoples experience.
 If it's not safe, you won't box!

 Bouts are conducted in a completely safe environment with full medical supervision and liability insurance.
 Usually three two-minute rounds and 16-18 oz. gloves and head guards as standard in order to protect competitors from heavy blows and hand injuries, however our goal is to give you the best experience possible, so injuries are rare.
 In fact, most of the bouts on our shows end up a draw the matchmaking is that even!